stevecalla/hiKamp/README.md

 2. Expand search capabilities on Google Maps to include campgrounds of National Forests, BLM lands, State Parks, etc., according to users' requests.
 3. Add weather forecasts to campsite pages
 4. Increase robustness of input validation, and more flexible, approximate searches to allow typos in user inputs.
 5. Offer paid subscriptions for offline use based on GPS data.
+6. Enhance website functionality including add favorites add/delete funcationality across the site, a map of user favorites, automate and integrate the campsite seed & database with the NPS site, add social sharing icons, add ability to email campsite info and more.

 ## Collaborators